 1. Go to the Advanced > GSAP Scroll Interaction tab.

-You need to customize the settings according to your requirements to create the animation.
+Customize the settings according to your requirements to create the animation.

 Use Global Animation